dfavenfre/dfavenfre/README.md

 ## 🚀 Projects

 Here are a few notable projects I have worked on:
+-- [**TalkYou**](https://github.com/dfavenfre/TalkYou): TalkYou is an innovative open-source project designed to enable users to have a chat with any YouTube video.
+It brings user a customized chatbot experience, not only with the ability to chat but also with an amazing feature of image retrieval based on user queries.
+Both LangChain and LangGraph frameworks were utilized as the back-bone of this project to achieve conditional tool calling capabilities.

 - [**LLMRoboFund**](https://github.com/dfavenfre/LLMRoboFund): A financial assistant chatbot equipped with a customized multi-tool agent for Text-to-SQL queries and retrieval-augmented generation (RAG).
 Optimized for efficient and accurate investment research.